Will the Leader of the House please give us the forthcoming business?

 Last year, Huma Younus, a 14-year-old Pakistani Catholic girl, was one of an estimated 1,000 young girls, mainly from Christian and Hindi communities, who was kidnapped, forced to convert and made to marry an older man.
 Last month, the high court in Karachi told Huma’s distraught parents that because she had had her first menstrual cycle her marriage was, in its eyes, legal.
 So, on the eve of International Women’s Day, may I ask the Government to raise Huma’s case with the Pakistani authorities?
 May we also have a Government statement to reassure this House that those in receipt of UK aid money are protecting children such as Huma?

-There was a debate in Government time on the issue of the persecution of Christians.
+There was a debate in Government time on the persecution of Christians.
 We raise that issue regularly with foreign Governments in respect of the treatment of their nationals and the protection of women’s rights.
 The overseas aid budget is committed to doing that.
 These issues are well raised on the Floor of this House in order to remind the Government to raise them with the relevant Governments.

 May we have a debate about banking?
 As the Leader of the House will know, the best part of £50,000 has now been raised by people in the Rhondda for those who have suffered as a result of the recent flooding.
 That is an amazing amount of money and it would be good to get that money to people, but HSBC, which has the money sitting in the bank account, has said that we cannot possibly transfer it out until next Tuesday because we have to go to see a business manager in Cardiff, some 15 miles away.
 That seems preposterous.
 If ordinary businesses regularly have to go through this business of having to make an appointment, days ahead, to see a business manager so as to be able to transfer funds, this must surely be madness.